NovaCoderX/G-WARS/README.md

 To build it requires SDL 1.2 and SDL Mixer, SDL must have basic OpenGL support built in.

-I just used Mesa for the Amiga port.
+I used Mesa for the Amiga port because the classic Amiga doesn't really have any hardware 3D acceleration (yet).

 You will need the resources from the Amiga release version to run it.